CopyBet is a social betting platform which allows you to share your bets or copy other user's bets with complete automation.

 Here you can sort through the list however you like, whether it be by the amount of profit they've made or how many days they've been active.
 You can also choose more specific filters such as a minimum amount of bets placed or profit percentage and whether you want to search by day, week or overall.

-Clicking on one of the tipsters takes you to a screen that has some more detailed stats and graphs.
-Below is one of the users that we chose to copy whilst testing the service out, who as you can see has been active for more than a year and has made a profit of $6,636.54.
+Clicking on one of the tipsters takes you to a screen showing detailed stats and graphs.
+Below is one of the users that we chose to copy whilst testing the service out, who has been active for more than a year and has made a profit of $6,636.54.

 It's worth noting that this user is rated as a high risk bettor, which may not suit everyone.
 This is something that can be filtered on the Ratings screen.